2023 Best History Schools in California

 Read full report on History at University of California - Davis

-You’ll be in good company if you decide to attend University of Southern California.
-It ranked #5 on our 2023 Best History Schools in California list.
-Located in the large city of Los Angeles, USC is a private not-for-profit college with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Southern California.
+The school came in at #5 on this year’s Best History Schools in California list.
+Located in the large city of Los Angeles, USC is a private not-for-profit school with a fairly large student population.

 History majors at USC take out an average of $12,500 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $709.

-University of California - Los Angeles landed the #6 spot in the 2023 rankings for the best history programs.
-UCLA is a fairly large public school located in the city of Los Angeles.
+University of California - Los Angeles came in at #6 in this year’s edition of the Best History Schools in California ranking.
+UCLA is a fairly large public school located in the large city of Los Angeles.

 History majors at UCLA take out an average of $14,200 in student loans while working on their egree.
 This translates to an average monthly loan payment of $241, based on a 10-year repayment plan.

-With a ranking of #7, University of California - Santa Barbara did quite well on this year’s best schools for history students.
+University of California - Santa Barbara did quite well in this year’s ranking of the best schools for history students.
+It came in at #7 on the list.
 UCSB is a very large public school located in the suburb of Santa Barbara.

 While working on their degree, history majors at UCSB accumulate an average of around $18,000 in student debt.
 The average monthly payment of a loan this size is about $255, assuming that the borrower is on a 10-year repayment plan.